absolunet/node-ioc-app/readme.md

 To ensure that the Node IoC community is welcoming to all, please review and abide by the [Code of Conduct](code_of_conduct.md).

-## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an email to Thierry Parent (tparent@absolunet.com) or Jean-Baptiste Landry (jblandry@absolunet.com).
-All security vulnerabilities will be promptly addressed.

 ## License